 Please be assured that patient care has not been interrupted.
 We anticipate service being restored soon.
 If you have a minor emergency or illness, please proceed to one of our two Urgent Care locations, in Hendersonville at 212A Thompson Street, or in Fletcher at 2695 Hendersonville Road.

 Pardee Presents UNC Health Care Telemedicine Lunch and Learn:

 “Everything You Always Wanted to Know about Melanoma”

-The community is invited to a Lunch and Learn workshop entitled “Dealing With Chemo Brain,” from 12 - 1 p.m. on Friday, April 24, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.
-This workshop will discuss how chemotherapy can affect attention, memory and thinking in cancer patients.
-This lecture will provide tips and resources on how to cope with “Chemo Brain.”
+The community is invited to a Lunch and Learn workshop entitled “Everything You Always Wanted to Know about Melanoma,” from 12 - 1 p.m. on Friday, August 28, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.
+This workshop will discuss Melanoma including the different types of moles, the role of sunscreen, and why tanning beds should be avoided.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.